 “The keys, while good, are more suited to car drivers,” Tony says.
 “When a rider comes off, his bike may be quite a distance away.
 So you can wear it on a lanyard under your jacket and when emergency workers arrive they can’t help but notice it.”

 The USB includes three emergency phone contacts and the rider’s important medical details.
 They can include allergies to anaesthetics and whether they are taking any medications that may interfere with his emergency treatment.

-Tony says the rider’s family can be notified within minutes.
-First responders and hospital emergency department staff will also know what treatment is suitable for the patient.
+Tony says the rider’s family can be notified by police while hospital emergency department staff will know what treatment is suitable for the patient.